 Total annual cost of each plan: TXU = $2187 and ECE = $1067

-In summary, the benefit for 50% off of winter and summer is a plan that costs twice as much as the lowest cost plan for this usage profile than it should.
+In summary, the TXU advertises 50% off in winter and summer, but in reality, the annual cost of their plan is 2X the lowest annual cost plans available.
 We are 100% confident that we could run any usage profile through our model and come up with numerous plans that will cost you much less than TXU's Season Pass.

 Too many folks are taken advantage of by tag lines that advertise "50% off" or "free nights/weekends", and these gimmicks will cost you every time.